How to Write a Short Story: 9 Easy Steps & Examples for Writers

 Each answer should bring you closer to forming a vivid picture of each main character and that character’s life and story arc.

-Describe the setting in detail
+Describe the Setting in Detail

-Step 3: Plan Out Your Story’s Plot Structure
+3: Plan Out Your Story’s Plot Structure

-First, create a timeline that outlines when each event will occur, and each character will enter the story.
+First, create a timeline that outlines when each event will occur and each character will enter the story.
 Then think through what steps must be taken to bridge the different events and characters into one cohesive tale.
-Finally, don’t forget to include any key objects or symbols that tie into the theme of your story.
+Finally, donโt forget to include any key objects or symbols that tie into the theme of your story.

 With these components in place, you’ll have a solid foundation to build your own unique short fiction.